Deformable image registration with deep network priors: a study on longitudinal PET images: Discussion

 \subsection{Architectural choices}

-\paragraph{Regularization terms} As presented in Section \ref{sec:img_reg}, removing the registration-specific regularization terms is equivalent to solve an ill-posed problem in conventional registration methods.
+\paragraph{Regularization terms} As presented in Section \ref{sec:img_reg}, removing the registration-specific regularization terms is equivalent to solving an ill-posed problem in conventional registration methods.
 In our case, since we use a network to perform registration, $\mathcal{R}_{archi}$ is present when running \texttt{MIRRBA\_wo\_Regu}.
-For similar Dice scores and detection rate, \texttt{MIRRBA\_wo\_Regu} has higher SDJDet than \texttt{MIRRBA}, indicating $\mathcal{R}_{smooth}$ and $\mathcal{R}_{diffeo}$ help smoothing the deformation field, although having less impact than the regularization of the architecture.
+For similar Dice scores and detection rate, \texttt{MIRRBA\_wo\_Regu} has higher SDJDet than \texttt{MIRRBA}, indicating $\mathcal{R}_{smooth}$ and $\mathcal{R}_{diffeo}$ help smooth the deformation field, even though they have less impact than the regularization of the architecture.

 On the opposite configuration \texttt{MIRRBA\_wo\_Archi}, where $\mathcal{R}_{archi}$ is not used but $\mathcal{R}_{smooth}$ and $\mathcal{R}_{diffeo}$ are, quantitative results show that the lack of architecture negatively impacts the registration smoothness, as well as its local and global precision, making questionable the convergence of the method without architecture.
 Hence, we confirm that the architecture has a regularization effect on the registration, which helps to find an admissible solution.